marcusmchale/algrow/guide.md

 Set this to a suitable destination for the figures and area file etc. to be written to.

 #### Calculate
-This launches the area analysis.
-Please be patient and wait for it to complete.
+This launches optional layout detection and image segmentation using the defined target hull, appending results to area.csv in the output directory.
+If output file already exists, any image files already described within it will not be processed again.

+The fields in the area file are:
+  - Filename
+  - Block (parsed from filename using the provided [regex](#filename-regex))
+  - Plate and Unit (where a layout is [detected](#detect-layout)/[provided](#fixed-layout))
+  - Time (parsed from filename using the provided [regex](#filename-regex))
+  - Pixels (pixel count from the given layout circle that are within, or within [delta](#delta) of, the [target hull](#target-colour))
+  - Area (pixels/mm², calculated using the provided scale)
+  - RGB (median values in RGB for the given target pixels).
+  - Lab (median values in Lab for the given target pixels).

+Processing time varies with many factors, however the most significant factor is currently layout detection.
-You can expect a single process for a single image to take about 30 seconds if including layout detection.
+Processing takes about 30 seconds per image if including layout detection in our images, though this varies depending on layout complexity.

+Other factors that may noticeably affect processing time are image size (number of pixels) and hull complexity (number of points, convex vs. alpha hull).
-With a fixed layout (or no layout) segmentation should take just a few seconds per image.
+Despite this, segmentation should still take just a few seconds per image in typical conditions (e.g. 8MP image with <100 hull vertices)

 ### Growth
 Relative growth rate (RGR) can be calculated as the log difference in area over a given span of time.